 It is critical that all authorised users involved in managing the Council's digital presence (including digital admins) have an understanding of best practice principles and current trends.
-It is intended that authorised users will be provided with this training in the future, which would be facilitated by the new marketing resource (see 12.1.1.).
-The timing of this training is still to be determined, but it is anticipated that the scope would cover:
+Authorised users will be provided with training, facilitated by the Digital Marketing Officer.
+The training will be provided quarterly (or as required) and covers the following: